DelKatey/vig.sq.crypt/readme.md

 ## Usage

 If you use the command, "vigscrypt help", the below will appear.
+Please note that the help command only works when you're not using the program directly, and only by calling it through the command prompt or another program.

     This is the help information for the Vigenere Square Cryptor program.
     USAGE: